Goodosky/game-of-life/README.md

 ## Description
 Simple simulation of a world with animals and plants.
 Animals can move around the map, eat plants and animals, reproduce and die.
 Plants can spread around the map and be eaten by animals.
+Moreover animals and plants have their own special abilities.
+The simulation also implements a human that the player can control.

 The purpose of this project is to learn more about object-oriented programming in Java.